skonves/gumloop-challenge/README.md

 ![UI Preview](public/images/ui_preview.png)

-# Gumloop Coding Challenge
+# Gumloop Coding Challenge (Solution)

-👋

-This is an open-ended challenge.
-The general goal is to make the flow do something useful when you click the 'Run Flow' button.
-It's totally up to you how simple or complex you want to make it.

-Feel free to set things up however you want.
-Honestly feel free to not even use this repo and start from scratch if you'd like.

-Also check out [react flow here](https://reactflow.dev/), it's an awesome project.
+This repository implements an interactive audio processing flow using the Web Audio API.
+The flow comprises several audio nodes, such as the AudioBufferSourceNode, DelayNode, and GainNode, connected to create a dynamic audio effect.
+Clicking the Run Flow button triggers audio playback, applying the configured effects.

+Run the live version here: https://audio-context-explorer.netlify.app/

 ## Getting Started